ziming/laravel-myinfo-sg/README.md

 ### Handle The Callback

 You still need to define your own callback route.
-Use `validateAuthorizationCallback()` as the secure callback boundary: it validates and consumes the transaction-scoped `state`, compares callback `iss` exactly, handles provider errors without exposing their descriptions, and requires a non-empty code.
+Use `completeAuthorization()` as the secure completion boundary.
+It validates and consumes the transaction-scoped `state`, compares callback `iss` exactly, exchanges the code with that transaction's PKCE and DPoP context, validates the token response, decrypts and verifies the ID token, and verifies its issuer, audience, expiry, issued-at time, nonce, and subject.

 ```php
 <?php